Basics of figure drawing and pose references

-In this tutorial, we’re going to explore different poses that you can use for your next artwork.
-So grab your pencils and get ready to get inspired!
+In this tutorial, we’re going to learn about different poses that you can use for your drawings.
+So get your pencils ready and let’s get started!

-Many start with the head when drawing a figure, but for poses, the first priority is to understand which body part is supporting the most bodyweight.
+Many start with the head when drawing a figure.
+For poses, the first priority is to understand which body part is supporting the most body weight.

-In addition, we need to identify how the figure we want to draw is balancing its weight.
-If this part not correct, our pose will not look convincing.
+Besides, we need to identify how the figure we want to draw is balancing its weight.
+If this part is not correct, our pose will not look convincing.
 When a standing person lifts one leg, the center of gravity in the body shifts.
-The foot of the standing leg is then no longer exactly under the side of the but shifts below the center of the hip.
+The foot of the supporting leg is then no longer exactly under the side of the hip but shifts below the center of the hip.

 If you have mastered human anatomy drawing, you don’t need references anymore.
-However, if we are just getting there, then we should definitely work with references!
+If you are not there yet, then you should definitely work with references!

 The best reference for drawing poses is ourselves.
-In front of a mirror, we can take the pose we want to draw and not only see but even feel which muscles are working, where our weight is shifted, how the movement of one body part affects neighboring body parts, etc.
+By standing in front of a mirror and taking the pose you want to draw, you can gain a better understanding of the pose.
+Try to feel which muscles are active, where your weight is shifting, and how the movement of one body part affects neighboring body parts.

 Photos can also be a good reference, but especially beginners should still take the pose in front of the mirror themselves.
 On photos sometimes important details are lost due to image compression or color correction.